malik-dinar/capstone/README.md

 ## Gameplay

-- Use the arrow keys or specific commands to move the monkey through the game grid.
+- specific commands to move the monkey through the game grid.
 - The objective is to navigate the monkey to the star symbol to win the game.
 - Beware of hidden spiders along the way!
 If the monkey encounters a spider, it's game over.
 - However, there is hope!
 If the monkey finds a hidden sword, it gains power and can overcome spiders.